-When engine begins to fire: Move Master Control lever (3) to ) \ and continue cranking - as soon as engine runs, immediately blip the throttle trigger (4) - the Master Control lever (3) will move to "Run" position (5) I and the engine settles down to idle speed.
+- When engine begins to fire: - Move Master Control lever (3) to)\(\)\(\) and continue cranking. - As soon as engine runs, immediately blip the throttle trigger (4) so that the Master Control lever (3) moves to the normal operating position (5) I and the engine returns to idle speed.

-As the chain brake is still engaged, the engine must be returned to idle speed immediately to avoid damage to the engine and chain drive (clutch, chain brake).
+As the chain brake is still engaged, the engine must be returned to idle speed immediately to avoid damage to the engine and chain drive (clutch).

-Pull the hand guard back toward the front handle (□): The chain brake is now disengaged your saw is ready for operation.
+- Press down the interlock lever. - Immediately pull the hand guard back toward the front handle: the chain brake is now disengaged your saw is ready for operation. - Observe safety precautions. - Check chain lubrication before starting work.